-The dynamics of domestic violence in LGBTQ relationships are the same as those in heterosexual relationships.
-However, there are unique tactics abusers can use in an LGBTQ relationship that are related to how society treats the LGBTQ community (homophobia and heterosexism).
+While the dynamics of intimate partner violence in LGBTQ relationships are the same as those in heterosexual relationships, there are unique tactics abusers can use in an LGBTQ relationship that are related to how society treats the LGBTQ community (homophobia and heterosexism).
 This includes:

-- The abusive partner denying the abuse on the basis of the idea that abuse only happens between a man and a woman (heterosexism bias in society)
+Denying the situation based on the false notion that abuse only happens between a man and a woman.

 These potential barriers may dissuade or prevent LGBTQ victims of abuse from reaching out for help.

 Resources for people experiencing violence in an LGBTQ relationship